 When I was done, the whole thing looked like this:

-Since it is no longer full of junk, I hereby change its name to simply Drawer.
+Because it is no longer full of junk, I hereby change its name to simply Drawer.
 This is Drawer.
 It knows nothing of this junk you speak of.

 And that's how I revamped my junk drawer for $0.